Float Fishing With Flies: Expert Advice

-There are times when flies are the best bait for trout or steelhead and as a guide, I know that float fishing with flies will put more fish in the net for my clients.
-I will discuss my tactics, 4 leader setups, and my best flies for float fishing with flies.
+There are times when flies are the best bait for trout, steelhead, or salmon fishing in rivers.
+As a river fishing guide, I know it’s these are times when float fishing with flies will put more fish in the net for my clients.

-Float fishing with flies is when you drift flies under a float on a specially constructed lead.
-If you have the right leader set up and know how to get the best presentation float fishing with flies can be a deadly tactic for trout, steelhead, and even salmon in a river.
+Float fishing with flies is when you drift flies under a float or bobber on a specially constructed leader.
+If you have the right leader set up and you know how to get the best presentation with a fly under a float, it can be a deadly tactic for trout, steelhead, and even salmon in a river.

 When Should You Float Fish?

-The best time to float fish is when you are in spots in the river that are 2.5 feet deep or deeper.
+The best time to float fish is when you are in spots in the river that are three feet deep or deeper, which includes pools or runs.

-When you start getting into shallower water less than 2.5 feet deep you risk the fish seeing the float and getting spooked or you risk your flies getting stuck on the bottom too much.
+When I get to a shallower spot less than three feet deep, I risk the fish seeing the float or the weights and getting spooked.
+I also risk my flies getting stuck on the bottom too much, so I don’t float fish in shallow water.

-In spots that are less than 2.5 feet deep, I will often switch to a method known as Bottom Bouncing and I will use my advanced bottom bouncing technique which is exceptionally effective in shallow water and pocket water.
+In spots that are less than three feet deep, I will often switch to a method known as Bottom Bouncing, and I will use my advanced bottom bouncing technique, which is exceptionally effective in shallow water and pocket water.

 Float Fishing With Flies Using A Spinning Reel

-Some spinning reels are better than others.
-Some spinning reels allow the line to come off the reel easier, some will hold more line for those big long drifts and some have better drag systems.
-To see which reels I use and recommend go to my page 4 Best Spinning Reels For Float Fishing.
+Some spinning reels allow the line to come off the reel more easily, some will hold more lines for those big long drifts, and some will have a better, smoother drag system.
+To see which reels I use and recommend, go to my page 4 Best Spinning Reels For Float Fishing.

-Float Fishing With Flies Using A Centerpin Reel
+Float Fishing Using Flies Using A Centerpin Reel

-Centerpin reels were made to float fish and when it comes to float fishing with flies or any other bait the simple and honest truth is that there is no better reel for float fishing.
+Centerpin reels were made to float fish!
+The honest truth is that there is no better reel for float fishing.

-The float fishing reel allows anglers to get long smooth and controlled drifts which greatly improves your presentation and that means more fish in the net.
+The Centerpin reel allows anglers to make long, smooth, and controlled drifts, which greatly improves their presentation.
+That means more fish in the net.

-if you are not sure about what Centerpin fishing is check out my page Centerpin Fishing For Beginners – 20 Steps.
+If you are unsure what Centerpin fishing is, check out my page Centerpin Fishing For Beginners – 20 Steps.

-The longer rods allow you to float fish with flies better because the longer rods keep the line up and off the water and that gives you more control on your float and a better hook set.
+The longer rods allow me to float fish better because the longer rod keeps the line up and off the water, providing more float control and a better hook set.

-The best line to use when float fishing with flies or with any bait is a monofilament line that floats.
+My favorite line to use when float fishing is a monofilament line that floats.
+Not all mono lines are buoyant, and not all are good for float fishing.

-Floating lines can be mended or managed better and that means a better presentation and a better hook set.
+Buoyant fishing lines can be mended or managed better, and that means a better presentation and a better hook set.
+Some braided lines are also very good.

 I discuss the best lines for float fishing on my page 5 Best Float Fishing Lines For 2021.

-When it comes to river fishing we call them floats and not bobbers.
+When it comes to river fishing, we call them floats, not bobbers.

-The floats we use are long thin and sensitive and if you use the right floats the float will do more than just detect a bite.
+The floats I use are longer ,thinner and are sensitive.
+A good float will do more than just detect a bite.

-Flies that are upriver are bad, flies that are slightly downriver are good, flies that are too far down the river are also bad.
+Flies that are upriver of the float are dragging, and that’s a bad thing.
+Flies that are slightly downriver are good, but flies that are too far down the river are also bad.

-Use the right floats and learn how to use them to get a better presentation and you will catch more trout.
+I teach my clients to use the right floats and how to use them effectively to get a better presentation, and I guarantee the result is more big fish in the net.

 I discuss the best floats for float fishing on my page 5 Best Centerpin Floats For 2021

-The 2 best Leader Setups When Float Fishing With Flies
+The 2 Best Leader Setups To Float Fish With Flies

-When float fishing with flies I use 3 leader setups.
+I use three leader setups.
 Setting up your leader properly will help you catch more trout.

-These 3 leader setups are all you will need for any type of water.
+These three leader setups are all you will need for any type of water.

 The Shallow Water Setup

-When float fishing with flies in shallow water that is between 2.5 and 4 feet deep I use this leader setup.
+To float fish with flies in shallow water that is between 2.5 and 4 feet deep I use this leader setup.

-You simply slide the float up and down as needed.
+You simply slide the float up and down the line as needed.

-I also use the clear Drennan Loafer floats if the water is shallow and clear so I don’t spook the fish.
+I also use the clear Drennan Loafer floats if the water is shallow and clear, so I’m less likely to spook the fish.

 Medium to Deep Water Float Setup

-This is the deepwater rig that I use up to 12 feet deep.
+These are two deepwater rigs that I use up to 12 feet deep.

-I will use this leader in water as shallow as 4 feet deep simply by sliding the 2 weights and the float down to the swivel.
+I will use the first leader in water as shallow as 4 feet deep simply by sliding the two weights and the float down to the swivel.
+If it gets deeper, I slide the float and the two splits up to the desired depth that keeps my fly 5 to 12 inches off the bottom.

 This is the rig that I use the most for steelhead and in trout water that is not super clear.